jazz-community/rtc-git-connector/README.md

 This project contains detailed documentation and instructions in the [Wiki](https://github.com/jazz-community/rtc-git-connector/wiki).

+## Releases
+To download the latest release please navigate to the [releases page](https://github.com/jazz-community/rtc-git-connector/releases).

 ## Contributing
 Please use the [Issue Tracker](https://github.com/jazz-community/rtc-git-connector/issues) of this repository to report issues or suggest enhancements.